 The growth in per capita consumption since 1978 is crucial to the overall health and viability of the U.S blueberry industry.
 This is evident in Figure 5, which displays real (inflation-adjusted) blueberry grower total revenue (in 2023 dollars) from 2010 through 2023.
 The increase in per capita consumption that has occurred has been accompanied by a positive trend in grower revenue.
-In 2010, total grower revenue was almost \$2.8 billion in 2023 dollars.
-In 2023, total revenue grew to \$7.4 billion, an increase of almost 30%.
+In 2010, total grower revenue was \$795 million in 2023 dollars.
+By 2022, total revenue grew to \$1.2 billion, an increase of over 50%.
+In 2023, total revenue decreased slightly to a little over \$1 billion, but that was still 30% higher than real total revenue in 2010.
 Clearly, it behooves the industry to market blueberries effectively, since growth in consumption is so beneficial to grower revenues.
 But while this graphical analysis is useful in depicting various trends in factors affecting blueberry consumption over time, it does not tell us anything about how important these factors actually are in influencing consumption.
 For this analysis, we need to turn to more sophisticated statistical models from a field of economics called "econometrics," which is discussed next in this report.